Best Historic Stays: Belleview Inn in Belleair

 To truly appreciate the Belleview Inn's historical significance, let’s journey back to 1897 when it first opened its doors as the Hotel Belleview.
 Built by Henry Plant, a titan of Florida's railroad industry, the hotel was part of Plant's grand vision, though he is often overshadowed by his contemporary, Henry Flagler.

-When the hotel first opened, it encompassed 78,000 square feet with 145 rooms and offered guests the novelty of a six-hole golf course.
+When the hotel first opened, it spanned 78,000 square feet with 145 rooms and offered guests the novelty of a six-hole golf course.
 Today, it still holds the distinction of having Florida’s oldest continuously operating golf course.

 By 1924, the hotel had undergone four major expansions, evolving into the 455-room, 340,000-square-foot Belleview Biltmore Resort.
 At one point, it was the largest wooden structure on the East Coast and the second largest in the United States.